 Cores, or Shared Research Resources are institutionally funded and supported research centers that are dedicated to meeting scientists’ research needs.
-Augusta University's Cores Laboratories and or Shared Research Resources are supported by the Senior Vice President for Research and through the generous support of the Georgia Research Alliance.
+Augusta University's Cores Laboratories and or Shared Research Resources are supported by the Senior Vice President for Research.

 Many of the services of Core Labs and Core Services are available by request through the iLab portal.
 Additional information can also be found at the Augusta University iLab Page.
 All AU cores use iLab Solutions Software for scheduling, requesting services and billing.
 This system allows online scheduling and request submission, provides real-time progress management, and is fully integrated with AU financial billing systems.